inossidabile/hashbang/README.md

 While working at development environment, this gem will catch all the requests containing `_escaped_fragment_` directly from Rails using middleware and therefore it will just work **(see P.S. below)**.
 Go to `http://localhost:3000?_escaped_fragment_=test` to make Hashbang load and dump `http://localhost:3000/#!/test` for you.

-However due to security and performance reasons, at the production servers you are supposed to boot this Rack app separately and manually forward all the magic requests to standalone instance.
+However due to security and performance reasons, at the production servers you are supposed to boot this Rack app separately and manually forward all the magic requests to the standalone instance.

-Imagine you are runing Hasbang rack instance at `33222` port.
-With that you should proxy all the requests containing `_escaped_fragment_=` to `localhost:33222/?url=…` where `…` is full request URI. **Don't forget to escape url parameter so resulting request could like this:** `localhost:33222/?url=http%3A%2F%2Fwww.dvnts.ru%2F%3F_encoded_fragment_%3D`.
+Imagine you are runing Hashbang rack instance at `33222` port.
+With that you should proxy all the requests containing `_escaped_fragment_=` to `localhost:33222/?url=…` where `…` is a full request URI. **Don't forget to escape url parameter so resulting request could be like this:** `localhost:33222/?url=http%3A%2F%2Fwww.dvnts.ru%2F%3F_encoded_fragment_%3D`.

-You are supposed to limit concurent connections and restrict direct connection to Hashbang instances.
+You are supposed to limit the concurent connections and restrict the direct connection to Hashbang instances.
 We'll describe typical production nginx/passenger setup later in this README.

 **P.S.**